 If that’s not bad enough, Microsoft hasn’t released security updates for Windows 98 or 98SE in many, many years.
 So old viruses and exploits that no longer have any effect on newer versions of Windows still work on Windows 98 and SE.

 Similarly, a lot of newer hardware doesn’t have drivers for Windows 98.
-Windows XP has been out for nearly 10 years now, and it’s the oldest thing most hardware manufacturers want to support.
+Windows Visa has been out for nearly 10 years now, and it’s the oldest thing most hardware manufacturers want to support.
 And frankly, if Vista drivers didn’t work in Windows 7, they wouldn’t even bother with Vista.

 I know performance was a big concern, and part of the reason for people sticking with 98 back at the turn of the century.
 That’s not so big of a deal now.
 Yes, Windows 98 will run better on a 400 MHz PC than Windows 2000 or XP would.
 But faster computers are cheap now.
-You can get used PCs in the 2 GHz range, with XP installed on them, for $50-$100 rather easily.
-Once you get into the 2 GHz range with 1 GB of RAM, Windows XP can easily outrun Windows 98 or SE.
+You can get used PCs in the 2 GHz range, with Windows 7 installed on them, for $75-$100 rather easily.
+And a dual-core machine with 2 GB of RAM can easily outrun Windows 98 or SE.
 Bugs in Windows 98 make it impossible, without tweaking, to address more than 512 MB of RAM, and even with tweaks, it’s limited to 2 GB.
-Windows 2000 and XP can address about 3.5 GB.
+Windows 7 can address multiple gigabytes.
 The exact amount depends on the computer’s hardware configuration.

 But for general computing use, Windows 98’s time has passed.
-Especially considering the low cost of computers capable of running XP.
-For that matter, brand-new PCs with Windows 7 installed cost less today than anything from the Windows 98 era cost when it was new.
+Especially considering the low cost of computers capable of running Windows 7.

 Frankly, if you can afford to do it, getting a new computer with more than 4 GB of RAM and 64-bit Windows 7 would be a good move.
-64-bit computing isn’t mainstream yet in 2011, but its time is coming, and it promises better reliability, better security, and increased performance.
+64-bit computing offers better reliability, better security, and increased performance.
 There was a time when it was expensive, but off-lease business PCs cost $100 and provide a much better experience.